moonlighterx/newbie/06-design-basics.md

   - If you notice white with green a lot, then green and white are complementary colors
   - If you see greens and purples, these are contrasting colors (because they are really different)

-- What is the layout of the website?
+- What is the layout?
   - What kind of site is this?
 Is it a blog?
 A newsite?
 A shopping site?
+An ad?
   - Are there a lot of images, or is the site text heavy?
   - Are there separations between content?
   - Does content get bigger or smaller as you scroll the page?